karolukasik765/Semantic-Network-in-Prolog/README.md

 # Semantic-Network-in-Prolog

-In following project I have implemented basic semantic network describing Coffee Machine and possible probrem solutions.
+In the following project I've implemented a basic semantic network describing Coffee Machine and possible problem solutions that can appear during its usage.
 Extensive report in Polish is involved.